motech/modules/docs/source/hub.rst

 .. note::

-    Choosing "Sumbit" or "Submit and restart" is enough to change ``hubBaseUrl``, but the publishers should be informed about change in the Hub base URL, so they still can inform it when they topics are updated.
+    Choosing "Sumbit" or "Submit and restart" is enough to change ``hubBaseUrl``, but the publishers should be informed about the change in the Hub base URL, so they still can inform it when their topics are updated.

 Configure by REST CALL
 ----------------------